ghex-org/GHEX/doc_src/scope/scope.rst

     :alt: This should not be visible
     :figclass: align-center

-    The oversubscription can be a tool to improve the parallelization in each process by running computations in independent threads.
+    The over-subscription can be a tool to improve the parallelization in each process by running computations in independent threads.

 .. figure:: figures/hybrid.png
     :width: 300px